Which education-financing route fits your situation in Singapore?

 What is an education or student loan?

-An education loan is a financing product used to cover tuition fees and other education-related expenses.
-Unlike general personal loans, student loans may offer:
+An education loan, or student-financing option, is funding used to cover tuition fees and other education-related costs.

 Types of education financing in Singapore